lcondliffe/Consensus/spec.md

 ### JudgeModel
 The LLM model responsible for evaluating responses and selecting a winner.
 MUST NOT be in committee.

+### JudgingCriteria
+The evaluation framework used by the judge.
+- `id`: Preset identifier or "custom"
+- `name`: Display name (e.g., "Code Quality")
+- `description`: What this criteria set evaluates
+- `criteria`: List of individual criteria with name, weight (1-5), and description

 ### Response
 A single model's output for a given prompt.